Unique blood and microbiome profiles pave way for test for chronic fatigue syndrome

 "This is a strong predictive model that suggests we're getting close to the point where we'll have lab tests that will allow us to say with a high level of certainty who has this disorder," says Dorottya Nagy-Szakal, first author on the new study.

 Other than offering a pathway towards a much-needed diagnostic tool for the disorder, it's hoped this research will lead to a better understanding of what causes this devastating condition.
 One outcome the researchers suggest is that animal models be developed that simulate these same metabolic and microbiome footprints.
-If those animals subsequently display CFS symptoms and behaviours it means that those specific parameters are playing a causal role in the disorder.
+If those animals subsequently display CFS symptoms and behaviors it means that those specific parameters are playing a causal role in the disorder.

 "We're getting close to the point where we can develop animal models that will allow us to test various hypotheses, as well as potential therapies, says W. Ian Lipkin, director of the Center for Infection and Immunity.
 "For instance, some patients might benefit from probiotics to retune their gastrointestinal microflora or drugs that activate certain neurotransmitter systems."

 It's estimated that up to two million people suffer from CFS in the United States alone.
 While the majority of doctors have come to accept it as a valid clinical physiological condition, many are still reticent to diagnose it due to the lack of clearly defined biological markers.
-It is hoped that this research will help in the diagnosis, and aid development of treatments, for the millions of sufferers of this misunderstood condition.
+It is hoped that this research will help in the diagnosis, and aid development of treatments for the millions of sufferers of this misunderstood condition.

 The study was published in the journal Scientific Reports.